Clayton Fountain: Biography

-On October 22, 1983, Fountain stabbed Correction Officer Robert L. Hoffmann to death, hours after Fountain's friend and fellow Aryan Brotherhood member Thomas Silverstein stabbed another correction officer, Merle Clutts, to death at the same facility.
+On October 22, 1983, Fountain stabbed correction officer Robert L. Hoffmann to death, hours after Fountain's friend and fellow Aryan Brotherhood member Thomas Silverstein stabbed another correction officer, Merle Clutts, to death at the same facility.
 The incidents resulted in a 23-year lockdown at Marion, and contributed to the creation of the federal supermax prison, United States Penitentiary, Florence ADX.

-Fountain was moved to the United States Medical Center for Federal Prisoners in Springfield, Missouri.
+The murders of Hoffman, Clutts, and the other inmates outraged U.S. Attorney General William French Smith, who urged Congress to reinstate the federal death penalty.
+He said the inmates were killing "for sport" and doing so with effective impunity since they were already serving the maximum sentence allowed under federal law in the disciplinary section of a maximum security federal prison."These inmates were already serving life sentences in the disciplinary section of the most maximum security prison in the country.
+They knew there was nothing else the federal prison system could do to them.
+They knew they had nothing to lose."Fountain was moved to the United States Medical Center for Federal Prisoners in Springfield, Missouri.
 He was housed in a specially constructed confinement unit, and was allowed contact only with authorized personnel.
 Fountain converted to Catholicism, and completed several educational courses on theology during the twenty years he spent in virtual isolation.
-He remotely earned an associate's degree in business and a bachelor's degree in philosophy and business from Ohio University, and earned a Catholic Catechetical Diploma and began a Master of Arts in Religious Studies from Catholic Distance University.
+He remotely earned an associate degree in business and a bachelor's degree in philosophy and business from Ohio University, and earned a Catholic Catechetical Diploma and began a Master of Arts in Religious Studies from Catholic Distance University.
 He developed ties with an order of Trappist monks, and was accepted posthumously as a lay brother after his death from a heart attack in 2004.
 The book A Different Kind of Cell: The Story of a Murderer Who Became a Monk is based on his life and religious conversion.
 The foreword was written by Sister Helen Prejean.